TODD43/TODD43/README.md

 ### 06 — ITERATE

-Improve the product based on real usage and evolving requirements.
+Improve the product based on real usage and changing requirements.

 ---

-# WHAT MAKES MY APPROACH DIFFERENT
+# WHY WORK WITH ME

 ### Business-first